 If you're planning a trip to Florida for the month of December, there's plenty of nice weather to enjoy all of the events, activities, and attractions available for tourists and residents alike during this holiday season.

-Explore the following guide to find out more about December weather in Florida, what to pack for your trip, and the plethora of events happening this month in the Sunshine State.
+Explore the following guide to find out more about December weather in Florida, what to pack for your trip, and the plethora of events happening during this festive month in the Sunshine State.

 December Weather in Florida